 When you sing in English, small words offer big opportunities.
 They can stretch and dance in song.
 Give them room; pay them attention.
 Be ready for Russian doll words: tiny words that appear then reappear, nestled inside bigger, emotion-carrying words.
 Listen to tiny ‘in‘, working alone and within:

 When you read or imagine a word, you create a physical shape and a ‘feeling’ inside your mind.
 The form adapts and flows.
-Heart holds one shape in the mind of a surgeon in the operating theatre and quite another when she’s back home, reading a precious love letter.
+Heart holds one shape in the mind of a surgeon when she’s at work in the operating theatre and quite another when she’s at home, reading a precious love letter.

 All singing is choice.
 Choice carves sound.
 Watch Birdy singing Bon Iver’s Skinny Love and you’ll see her curving her lips inwards and letting them rest together on the m as she sings my, my, my, my, my.
 Her pause on the round body of the m weighs down the flyaway y.
 It adds a layer of resigned melancholy to the word.